-Erik Joule: How Responsible Business Can Build A More Profitable Brand [Video]
+Levi’s: How Responsible Business Can Build a More Profitable Brand [PSFK Conference]

-How can corporations change the world for the better?
+For this one, we reach back to 2011 when to revisit how corporations can change the world for the better?
 At PSFK CONFERENCE SAN FRANCISCO, Erik Joule of Levi’s used a famous quote from the Greek philosopher, Socrates, ‘All I know is that I know nothing,’ as the foundation for the reformulation of the brand’s sustainability policy.

 The increase in the transparency of business practices that is demanded by today’s informed consumer has created a need–but also an opportunity–for brands to use the greening of their product as a marketing tool that both the consumer and the corporation can feel good about.